Home

-Budgetary Process in India
+Budgetary Procedure in India

-The Union Budget of India, also known as the annual Financial Statement in Article 112 of the Indian Constitution,is a comprehensive financial plan presented by the Finance Minister in Parliament.
+The Union Budget of India, also known as the annual Financial Statement in Article 112 of the Indian Constitution, is a comprehensive financial plan presented by the Finance Minister in Parliament.
 It outlines the government's revenue and expenditure for the upcoming financial year, which begins on April 1.
 The budget is a critical tool for economic management, setting the fiscal policy and priorities of the government.
 This blog delves into the dual aspects of the budgeting process in India, the mandatory statements under the Fiscal Responsibility and Budget Management (FRBM) Act, the distribution protocol for budget papers, and the detailed discussion dynamics and stages of budget planning.

 Components of Union Budget